GeneralBots/BotServer/README.md

 Welcome to General Bots!
 -------

-General Bots is a packaged based chat bot server focused in convention over configuration and codeless aproaches, which brings software packages
+General Bots is a package based chat bot server focused in convention over configuration and code-less approaches, which brings software packages
 and application server concepts to help parallel bot development.

 Also, everyone can create bots copying and pasting some files and using their